-Indicator Chapter/ Disclosure Page Operating Pi ractices Aspect B5: S Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+Indicator Chapter/Disclosure Page Operating F Practices Aspect B5: Supply Chain Management General Dis Policies on closure managing environmental and social risks of the supply chain.
 Building a Responsible Supply Chain 16 KPI B5.1 Number of suppliers by geographical region.
 Building a Responsible Supply Chain 16 KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
 Building a Responsible Supply Chain 16 KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
 ESG Risk Assessment and Management Building a Responsible Supply Chain 8 KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Green Procurement 23 Aspect B6: P Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Project Quality Management Significant Laws and Regulations Due to our business nature, the Group does not involve any labelling matters 15 33 KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Green Procurement 23 Aspect B6: Product Responsibility impact of relating to h on: Project Quality Management Significant Laws and Regulations Due to our business nature, the Group does not involve any labelling matters 15 33 N/A KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
 Due to the business nature, product recall was considered as immaterial issue.
 N/A KPI B6.2 Number of products and service-related complaints received and how they are dealt with.
 Project Quality Management 15 KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
-Intellectual Property Right 17
+Intellectual Property Rights 17